Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 The first set of requirements is easy.
 These requiremets fit perfectly into the paradigms discussed earlier in this playground.
 The second set of requirements is troublesome.
 There is no way to know how many words will intersect at a single location on the grid and some sort of checking must be done to ensure grid locations are only colored a single way.
 From the perspective of words being placed on the grid, the following can be observed:

-* Each grid location may be covered by 0 to 4 words.
+* Each grid location may be covered by 0 or more words.

-* Any location covered by 2 to 4 words must be colored with the same letter by each word.
+* Any location covered by 2 or more words must be colored with the same letter by each word.

 These non-binary stipulations do not fit into an Algorithm X matrix where everything is binary.
 The solution is to customize `AlgorithmXSolver`to monitor these non-binary requirements outside the Algorithm X matrix.